blentz/showoff/documentation/USAGE_NEW_SERVER.md

 1. Check for error messages in the console
 2. Verify that your presentation directory contains a valid `showoff.json` file
-3. Try running with verbose mode: `SHOWOFF_USE_NEW_SERVER=true showoff serve -v`
+3. Try running with verbose mode: `showoff serve -v`
-4. If needed, fall back to legacy mode temporarily
+4. If needed, fall back to legacy mode temporarily: `SHOWOFF_USE_LEGACY_SERVER=true showoff serve`

 ### WebSocket Issues